rojarsmith/bitdove-hawkbit/docs/content/apis/dmf_api.md

 weight: 83
 ---

 The DMF API provides Java classes which allows that the message body can be deserialized at runtime into a Java object.
-Also Java classes can be used to serialize Java objects into JSON bodies to send a message to hawkBit.
+Also Java classes can be used to serialize Java objects into JSON bodies to send a message to Bitdove.
 Currently, bodies of messages are based on JSON.

 <!--more-->